EmanueleUniroma2/ComfyUI-CascadeLoraNode/README.md

 }

 Then manually add the content of **LoraCascadeModelApplyNode.py** the file on top (or anywhere you like) of the nodes.py files inside your comfyUI root.

+The node has a variable MAX_GROUPS that defines how many loras are supported, you can edit that number as you like.